f-lsq/capkeybara/readme.md

 * Animated GIF - [Loading](https://vsgif.com/gif/3565589), [Buyer Checkout Success 2](https://lottiefiles.com/animations/task-complete-tick-FXknfVV32o), [Buyer Checkout Cancel 2](https://lottiefiles.com/animations/cross-close-cancel-icon-animation-imJWR2OMg7)
 * Default Images - [Upload Profile Picture](https://iconduck.com/icons/180867/profile-circle), [Upload Product Image](https://stock.adobe.com/search?k=upload+image+icon&asset_id=304218763), [Image Not Available](https://en.m.wikipedia.org/wiki/File:Image_not_available.png)

-Do note that some assets were manipulated with using AI and design tools, such as [Picsart Image Extender](https://picsart.com/ai-image-extender/), [Fotor Image Extender](https://www.fotor.com/features/ai-image-extender/), [Adobe Background Remover](https://www.adobe.com/express/feature/image/remove-background), and design tools such as [Krita](https://krita.org/en/).
+Do note that some assets were manipulated with using AI and design tools, such as [Picsart Image Extender](https://picsart.com/ai-image-extender/), [Fotor Image Extender](https://www.fotor.com/features/ai-image-extender/), [Adobe Background Remover](https://www.adobe.com/express/feature/image/remove-background), and [Krita](https://krita.org/en/).

 This project is not intended for commercial use and no profit will be generated from it.

 For any issues with regard to the use of the above assets, please [contact me via GitHub](https://medium.com/@kahkoii/how-to-contact-a-user-on-github-b6b62c3db92f).
 Thank you!

 ## References
 1. [Tania, R. (n.d.).
 React Architecture: How to Structure and Organize a React Application.](https://www.taniarascia.com/react-architecture-directory-structure/)